-With some limited exceptions, capital gains tax is payable on all transactions involving the transfer (or sale) of assets or property between parties.
-When a transfer of an asset is due to a marriage or relationship breakdown, there are special rules in the 1997 Income Tax Assessment Act that delay the imposition of that tax.
-This legislation refers to the process as `capital gains roll over relief’.
-Capital gains tax then becomes payable when/if the person to whom the asset was transferred, later sells the asset or property.
+With some limited exceptions, tax is payable on all transactions involving the transfer (or sale) of assets between parties.
+When a transfer is due to a relationship breakdown, there are special rules the Family Law Act that delay the imposition of that tax.
+Tax legislation refers to this process as `capital gains roll over relief’.

-The most well-known of the limited exceptions to a liability to pay capital gains tax, is the transfer of the former family home to a spouse.
+The most well known of the limited exceptions, is a transfer of the former family home to a spouse.
 This is tax free.
-The sale of the family home can also be an exception.
 Another exception is a transfer of cash.
 There is no tax payable on cash transfers.

-Taxation is levied on all sources of income and not just from paid employment.
+Taxation is levied on all sources of income not only from paid employment.
 Payments a party may have been receiving from a family company or dividends from shares are examples of income on which tax has to be paid.
 This is the case even if those payments go into a joint account or account held in the name of the other party.
-If this liability is not addressed during the process of dividing assets between parties, then the party in whose name the payments were received is liable to pay the tax on those payments without any contribution from the other party.
+If this liability is not addressed during the process of dividing assets between parties, the party in whose name the payments were received is liable to pay the tax on those payments.

 Tax Losses and Capital losses

-If tax losses arose during a marriage or relationship, the circumstances that gave rise to such losses can be of benefit to the party who is able to take advantage of them in the future.
-For that party, it means they will pay less tax on any income earned or profits that might be made in the future.
-Tax losses are therefore a valuable resource if available and if a party is in a position to take advantage of them.
+The importance of tax losses that arose during the relationship is being able to take advantage of them in the future.
+For the party who is able to retain tax losses, it means a reduction in the taxation liability arising from profits that might be made in the future.
+They are therefore a very valuable resource if available and if a party is in a position to take advantage of them.

-Similarly, capital losses that result from the sale of an asset can be a valuable future resource in the right circumstances.
+Similarly capital losses that might arise from the sale of an asset can be a valuable future resource in the right circumstances.

 Loans, Payments and other Benefits received from a Family Company

-It is common for a party who has no formal role in a family company, to receive a benefit as a result of the other party’s involvement in the company.
+It is common for a party who has no formal interest in a family company to receive a benefit as a result of the other party’s involvement in the company.
 An example of such a benefit is the use of a company car or a boat owned by a company.

-Another very common kind of benefit is for a party to receive funds from a company.
-Often the payments are not shown in the receiving party’s income tax return and so income tax is not paid on them.
-Those funds will most likely be recorded as a loan from the company to that party in the company financial accounts.
+Another common kind of benefit is for a party to receive funds from a company.
+Very often the payments are not shown in the receiving party’s income tax return and so income tax is not paid on them.
+Those funds might be treated as a loan rather than just a payment in the company financial accounts.

-The benefit can be received over many years with the party in receipt of those funds not realizing or knowing that tax should be paid on those payments or how they are treated in the company books.
-More often than not those funds have been used for the benefit of the whole family or even used by the company.
+The receipt of such a benefit can occur over many years with the party in receipt of those funds not realizing or knowing that tax should be paid on those payments or how they are treated in the company books.

-Tax law regards these benefits as a type of income on which tax should be paid at the marginal rate of the person who received the funds.
-If nothing is done to correct the situation then the party in receipt of the benefits is liable for the tax owing on the value of the benefit plus an additional amount as a penalty for not paying the tax when it became due.
-This situation may not be uncovered until after a property settlement is finished.
+Tax law regards these benefits as a type of income on which tax should be paid.
+If nothing is done to correct the situation then the party in receipt of the benefits is liable for the tax owing on their value plus an additional amount as a penalty for not paying the tax when it became due.
+This may not be uncovered until after a property settlement is finished.

-The concession allowed in a family law situation is that the `dividend’ is frankable.
-This means that the company transferring the asset can pay the tax on it up to the rate of 30%.
+The concession allowed in a family law situation is that the `dividend’ is franked.
+This means that the company transferring the asset can pay the tax on it at the rate of 30%.
 This in turn may mean there is no tax to be paid by the receiving party if his or her marginal tax rate is 30% or less.